 CASBEE Certification for Buildings (Existing Buildings) scores buildings based on the environmental quality and the environmental load reduction of buildings that are at least one year old after completion.
-Assessment results by CASBEE are indicated on a scale with the following five ranks: Rank S " $\star\star\star\star\star$ ", Rank A " $\star\star\star\star$ ", Rank B+ " $\star\star\star$ ", Rank B+ " $\star\star\star$ ", Rank B- " $\star\star$ ".
+Assessment results by CASBEE are indicated on a scale with the following five ranks: Rank S " $\star \star \star \star \star$ ", Rank A " $\star \star \star \star$ ", Rank B+ " $\star \star \star$ ", Rank B- " $\star \star \star$ ", and Rank C " \star ".

 Certification for CASBEE for Real Estate was developed with the aim of making use of the results of the environmental assessment of buildings by CASBEE in real estate evaluation.
 It scores buildings under each of the evaluation items in five categories, comprising "1.
 Energy & Greenhouse Gases", "2.
 Water", "3.
 Use of Resources & Safety", "4.
 Biodiversity & Site", and "5.
 Indoor Environment".
-Based on the scores, assessment results are given one of four ranks: Rank S " $\star\star\star\star\star$ ", Rank A " $\star\star\star\star$ ", Rank B+ " $\star\star\star$ ", and Rank B- " $\star\star$ ".
+Based on the scores, assessment results are given one of four ranks: Rank S "", Rank A "", Rank B+ ", and Rank B- "".

-INV acquired CASBEE Certification for Buildings (Existing Buildings) for three hotels, and Certification for CASBEE for Real Estate for three residential properties.
+INV acquired CASBEE Certification for Buildings (Existing Buildings) for five hotels, and Certification for CASBEE for Real Estate for three hotels and three residential properties.

-CASBEE Certification for Buildings (Existing Buildings)
+CASBEE Certification for Buildings